 If required, rotate the terminal housing and twist the motor leads to remove excess slack.
-Coat the threads of the terminal housing studs (36, Figure C-1) with 'Never-Seez' or equivalent, and secure the terminal housing assembly to the motor housing with the hardware (37 and 38, Figure C-1); torque the nuts to 20 ft. lbs.
+Coat the threads of the terminal housing studs (30, Figure C-1) with 'Never-Seez' or equivalent, and secure the terminal housing assembly to the motor housing with the hardware (32 and 33, Figure C-1); torque the nuts to 20 ft. lbs.
 (240 in. lbs. or 2,8 m. kg.).

 Tighten the hardware (6 and 7), drawing the terminal gland down into the terminal bore.
 Do not overtighten and damage the terminal gland or hardware.
+There should be a minimum clearance of .12 inch (3,1 mm) between the bottom of the terminal gland and the top of the terminal housing.

-See FINAL ASSEMBLY, VACUUM TESTING and LUBRICATION.
+See FINAL ASSEMBLY, VACUUM TESTING, and LUBRICATION.